-‘Duck fleas’ (or ‘puces de canard’ in French) are actually a relatively common problem that can result from swimming in Lac Leman.
-They can lead to an itchy skin rash known as ‘swimmers itch’ or ‘swimmers dermatitis’.
+‘Duck fleas’ (or ‘les puces de canard’ in French) are a relatively common problem that can result from swimming in Lac Léman.
+They can lead to an itchy skin rash known as ‘swimmer’s itch’ or ‘swimmer’s dermatitis’.
 Swimmer’s itch is not caused by fleas exactly but by a worm-like parasite whose usual host is the ducks that live in the lake.
 Whilst you are swimming in the lake, immature forms of the parasite larvae can penetrate ‘mistakenly’ through your skin rather than finding their usual host, a duck.
 So, humans are infected ‘accidentally’.
-The parasite actually dies when it enters your skin.
-However, your body can develop an allergic reaction to the parasite and it is this that causes the rash.
+The parasite dies when it enters your skin.
+However, your body can develop an allergic reaction to the parasite, and it is this that causes the rash.

 What are the symptoms?

-On your first exposure to the parasite, you may not have any reaction or develop any symptoms.
-However, you can still become ‘sensitized’ to the parasite and the next time that you are exposed to it, symptoms can develop.
+On your first exposure, you may not have any reaction or develop any symptoms.
+However, you can still become ‘sensitized’ to the parasite and the next time you are exposed to it, symptoms can develop.

-If symptoms do develop, at first you may notice tiny red spots at the points at which the larvae have penetrated your skin.
+If symptoms do develop, you may notice tiny red spots at the points at which the larvae have penetrated your skin.
 The spots can be tingly or itchy.
 After a few hours, the spots tend to become bigger and more ‘pimple-like’ or bumpy.
 Intense itching is usual at this stage.
 Occasionally, blistering can occur over the next few days.
 The rash will develop on areas of the skin exposed to the water.
-So, skin under a swimsuit can be protected and therefore spared from the rash.
+So, skin under a swimsuit can therefore be spared from the rash.

 If you’ve developed swimmer’s itch before, you may develop a more severe rash the next time you are exposed to the parasite.